Why beneficiary designations are important

 - You’re in a second marriage

-- You want to control access to funds
+- You want a trustee, not the beneficiary, to control access to funds

-Even in cases like these, understand the tax consequences before you name a trust as a beneficiary.
+Even in cases like these, a trust may get less favorable tax treatment.
+So be sure to understand the tax implications before you name a trust as a beneficiary.

 9. Be aware of tax consequences.
-Many assets that transfer by beneficiary designation come with special tax consequences.
-It’s helpful to work with an experienced tax advisor, who can help provide planning ideas for your particular situation.
+Many assets that transfer by beneficiary designation, such as IRAs, retirement plans, or annuities, have unique tax rules.
+It’s helpful to work with an experienced tax advisor who can help provide advice for your particular situation.

 - When creating, updating, or simply reviewing your estate plan, pay attention to your beneficiary designations.

-- Remember, beneficiary designations replace what you may have specified in a will or trust.
+- Remember, beneficiary designations take precedence over what you may have specified in a will or trust.

 - Put a reminder on your calendar to check your beneficiary designations annually so you can keep them up-to-date.